EPCCed/archer-gpu-course/section-4.02/README.md

 `threadsPerBlock`.

-These parameters are described in CUDA by a structure `cudaKernelNodeParams` which included the public members:
+These parameters are described in CUDA by a structure `cudaKernelNodeParams` which includes the public members:
 ```
    void * func;             /* pointer to the kernel function */
-   void ** kernelParams;    /* List of kernel dummy arguments */
+   void ** kernelParams;    /* List of kernel arguments */
    dim3 gridDim;            /* Number of blocks */
    dim3 blockDim;           /* Number of threads per block */
 ```